open-xchange/appsuite-frontend/documentation/upsell/upsell_02_tools.md

 Text usually takes up a third of an ad that also contains an image.
 Text and image are cut off in case they exceed the space.

-For additional information see article about [Portal Widgets](https://documentation.open-xchange.com/latest/ui/customize/portal-widget.html).
+For additional information see article about [Portal Widgets]({{ site.baseurl }}/ui/customize/portal-widget.html).

 # Guided tour

 In order to cross-/upsell right from the beginning, the guided tour can be used to walk the end user trough the OX App Suite UI as well as show/point out upsell/cross-sell opportunities (trigger).
-See more information under [Guided tours](https://documentation.open-xchange.com/latest/ui/components/guided-tours.html.)

 # Bubbles

-Bubbles are little popups based on hopscotch, similar to the [guided tours](../components/wizards/guided-tours.html).
+Bubbles are little popups based on hopscotch, similar to the guided tours.
 They show up after a given amount of time and point to a defined UI element to display some text.
 Clicking on them can start the upsell wizard (unless you click "cancel", of course).